-By law, no more than 10 percent of a RWHAP Part D award (including the RWHAP Part D base award) can be used for administrative expenses.
-Administrative costs are all indirect costs and those direct costs associated with the administration of the RWHAP Part D grant.
+By law, no more than 10 percent of a RWHAP Part C award can be used for administrative expenses, including planning and evaluation, and excluding costs of a CQM program.
+Administrative costs are those direct and indirect costs associated with the administration of the RWHAP Part C grant.
 Please see PCN 15-01 for additional information.